keithel/opengl-triangle/README.md

 In this CMake project, there is:
 * A version for desktop, that links with Desktop OpenGL, GLEW, and GLFW libs.
+* A separate version for GL ES + EGL for VxWorks, using the Vivante OpenGL ES libraries.